You’re here because you’re worrying about your child.

 Not sure what your child needs yet?
 I’ll walk you through each option.

-For older children, teens, and adolescents who are willing and able to participate in therapy, I provide Exposure and Response Prevention (ERP), the gold-standard treatment for OCD and one of the most effective treatments available for anxiety disorders and phobias.
+For older children and teens who are ready to actively participate in therapy, I provide Exposure and Response Prevention (ERP)—the gold-standard treatment for OCD and one of the most effective treatments for anxiety disorders and phobias.

-ERP helps children learn that they can handle uncomfortable thoughts, feelings, physical sensations, and uncertainty without relying on avoidance, compulsions, or constant reassurance.
-Together, we identify the patterns that anxiety or OCD has created and gradually practice responding differently.
+ERP helps children learn they can handle uncomfortable thoughts, feelings, and uncertainty without relying on avoidance, compulsions, or constant reassurance.
+Together, we gradually practice responding differently to anxiety so that confidence grows naturally over time.

-For younger children, children who refuse treatment, or families who would prefer to focus on changing the home environment first, I also offer SPACE (Supportive Parenting for Anxious Childhood Emotions), a research-supported parent coaching model developed at Yale University.
+For younger children, children who refuse treatment, or families who want to begin by changing the home environment, I offer SPACE (Supportive Parenting for Anxious Childhood Emotions), a research-supported parent coaching model developed at Yale University.

 Unlike traditional therapy, SPACE works directly with parents and does not require the child to attend sessions.